prakaa/phd_thesis/source/10_lit_review.md

 #### Tertiary frequency control

 In power systems where scheduling processes are infrequently run (e.g. vertically-integrated utilities that historically produced hourly schedules) or in which a "safety margin" is desired to address active power imbalances that endure over multiple scheduling intervals, tertiary frequency response (TFR) is deployed to relieve PFR & SFR [@hewickerDimensioningControlReserves2020].
-Some jurisdictions, such as those operated by the California and Midcontinent ISOs, have introduced *ramping reserves*, which are essentially a form of TFR intended to address increased variability and uncertainty in ramping timeframes (minutes to hours) due to growing penetrations of VRE [@elaWholesaleElectricityMarket2016; @elaElectricityMarketsRenewables2017].
-Others, such as the Australian NEM, rely on flexibility obtained through frequent scheduling processes (though implementing an *operating reserve* service — a form of ramping TFR —  had recently been proposed; see @sec:reserves-orcontext) [@australianenergymarketoperatorPowerSystemRequirements2020; @rieszFrequencyControlAncillary2015].
+Some jurisdictions, such as those operated by the California and Midcontinent ISOs, have introduced *ramping reserves*, which are essentially a form of TFR intended to address increased variability and uncertainty across dispatch intervals (i.e. several minutes to an hour) due to growing penetrations of VRE [@elaWholesaleElectricityMarket2016; @elaElectricityMarketsRenewables2017].
+Others, such as the Australian NEM, rely on flexibility obtained through frequent scheduling processes (though the implementation of an *operating reserve* service — a form of ramping TFR —  had been proposed; see @sec:reserves-orcontext) [@australianenergymarketoperatorPowerSystemRequirements2020; @rieszFrequencyControlAncillary2015].

 #### Scheduling {#sec:lit_review-balancing_practices-scheduling}

+The purpose of *scheduling* is to produce efficient (or *economic*) generation and consumption schedules ahead of delivery based on expected power system conditions (typically non-scheduled demand and VRE generation forecasts).
+I divide the scheduling problem into three phases: *dispatch*, *unit commitment* and *longer-term scheduling*.

 ##### Dispatch

- SCED is executed by vertically-integrated utilities and in mandatory pool electricity markets to ensure that active power supply and demand is efficiently balanced subject to network constraints and system security and reliability requirements.
-In mandatory pool markets, the system operator commits and dispatches individual generators (and, in some cases, loads) in the day-ahead and real-time markets, respectively, based on economic optimisation processes that incorporate transmission constraints and stability and reliability requirements.
-These processes are *security-constrained unit commitment* (SCUC), which is executed in the day-ahead market, and *security-constrained economic dispatch* (SCED), which is executed just prior to the relevant real-time market interval.
-In many mandatory pool markets, SCED and SCUC co-optimise the provision of energy and frequency control services

-It should be noted that these processes are not exclusive to mandatory pool markets and could be used by vertically-integrated utilities to efficiently schedule resources in the power system [@Grainger1994].

-SCED aims to determine the minimum cost operating configuration for committed generation such that a short-term forecast or actual demand can be met subject to subject to network constraints and stability and reliability requirements [@Grainger1994; @Wood2014].
-As generators typically submit offers for generation (and in some cases, frequency control) as piecewise linear cost functions, the SCED problem is less computationally complex than SCUC and can be solved using linear programming techniques [@Wood2014].
-For a given real-time market interval, SCED produces a set of physically and financially binding dispatch instructions, which include generation setpoints and enablement for frequency control services, and locational marginal prices for energy and frequency control services [@Cramton2017].
-In multi-platform markets such as the ISO/RTO markets, SCED is considered a sub-problem of unit commitment and is run for every real-time market interval ( 5-15 minutes) [@Wood2014; @InternationalRenewableEnergyAgency2019].
-In single-platform markets, such as the NEM, market participants manage their own unit commitment and SCED is the only market process that produces a binding schedule [@AustralianEnergyRegulator2016].
-###### Multi-period
+Dispatch involves the assignment of real-time generation or consumption targets to already-committed (i.e. online) power system resources.
+Dispatch is carried out by each market participant in self-dispatch markets, or by the SO in systems with vertically-integrated utilities or central dispatch markets (see [@sec:lit_review-operations-operational_paradigms]).
+In the latter cases, the SO runs a process known as *security-constrained economic dispatch*, which typically seeks to find a minimum cost operating configuration for *committed* (see @sec:lit_review-balancing_practices-scheduling-uc) generation and loads such that a short-term forecast of non-scheduled demand can be met subject to network constraints and stability & reliability requirements[^3] [@graingerPowerSystemAnalysis1994].
+Some SOs solve this problem for a single interval (e.g. as in the Australian NEM), whereas others, including the California and Midcontinent ISOs, solve a multi-period dispatch to procure and, to some extent, price capabilities to address expected non-scheduled demand ramps [@schiroProcurementPricingRamping2017; @elaSchedulingPricingExpected2016].
+The dispatch solution for each dispatch interval (nowadays 5-15 minutes long [@irenaIncreasingTimeGranularity2019]) consists of generation & consumption setpoints, enablement quantities for resources providing frequency control services and, for power systems with central dispatch markets, locational marginal prices for energy & ancillary services in the real-time market [@cramtonElectricityMarketDesign2017].
+With the requirement that piecewise linear functions be used by vertically-integrated utilities to model resource cost curves or by market participants as a bid format in real-time markets, the security-constrained economic dispatch problem can be efficiently solved using linear programming techniques [@woodPowerGenerationOperation2014].

+[^3]: This is a common variant of the generic problem description discussed in [@sec:lit_review-operations].

-##### Unit commitment
+##### Unit commitment {#sec:lit_review-balancing_practices-scheduling-uc}

-The aim of SCUC is to determine the minimum cost subset of generation that should be committed (i.e. synchronised and ready to deliver power to the power system) to meet a demand forecast for a set of future market intervals subject to network constraints and stability and reliability requirements [@Wood2014].
-SCUC is a computationally complex non-linear problem in many electricity markets because it considers non-convexities such as start-up costs and minimum operating costs in addition to an offer for energy [@Cramton2017; @Isemonger2009].
-The outcomes of solving this problem are an ahead schedule, which is often only financially binding, and locational marginal prices for energy and frequency control services for a future set of market intervals, such as the next day when SCUC is executed in day-ahead markets.
-SCUC can be beneficial for market participants that wish to hedge their production or consumption [@Isemonger2006].
-Furthermore, it offers certainty around power system outcomes to the system operator, and around market outcomes to generators that have long lead times and significant costs associated with commitment (e.g. baseload coal power plant) or generators that primarily consider opportunity costs, rather than marginal costs, when determining whether it is profitable to provide energy (e.g. hydroelectric power plants, battery energy storage systems) [@Wood2014; @Cadwalader1998ReliabilityPricing].
+Conventional generation, which includes the thermal & hydroelectric synchronous generation that historically dominated supply in many power systems, have inflexibility constraints (minimum load, start-up time, ramping limits and minimum up & down times) that are material enough to warrant making efficient *unit commitment* decisions (whether a resource should be online or offline) ahead of real-time power delivery (anywhere from 10 minutes to several hours ahead of delivery, depending on a resource's start-up time) [@denholmHowLowCan2018; @agoraenergiewendeFlexibilityThermalPower2017].
+Unit commitment is self-managed by market participants in self-dispatch markets & in single-platform semi-centralised markets such as the Australian NEM, built into the day-ahead market & intra-day reliability processes in central dispatch markets, and entirely managed by vertically-integrated utilities in jurisdictions that have not undergone restructuring.
+In the latter two cases, the SO runs a process known as *security-constrained unit commitment*, which typically seeks to determine the minimum cost subset of power system resources that should be committed to meet a non-scheduled demand forecast for a future horizon (usually 36-48 hours) subject to network constraints and stability & reliability requirements.
+Security-constrained unit commitment is often formulated as a mixed-integer linear program, which are computationally complex to solve due to the non-convexity of the integral solution space [@woodPowerGenerationOperation2014; @knuevenMixedintegerProgrammingFormulations2020].

+In the day-ahead platforms of central dispatch markets, market participants submit start-up and no-load (minimum load) costs in addition to a piecewise linear offer for energy [@herreroEvolvingBiddingFormats2020].
+Solving the security-constrained unit commitment problem in the day-ahead market produces an ahead schedule, which is often hourly in resolution and only financially binding (i.e. deviations from this schedule are settled using real-time prices), and locational marginal prices for energy and ancillary services for the day-ahead horizon [@isemongerEvolvingDesignRTO2009; @cramtonElectricityMarketDesign2017].
+As discussed in [@sec:lit_review-operational_paradigms-markets-platforms], the day-ahead market platform offers market participants an opportunity to hedge their real-time market position, and a degree of certainty around scheduling outcomes to both the SO and market participants.

 ##### Longer-term scheduling

-###### Fast frequency response

-FFR can generally be provided within a matter of milliseconds to provide a sustained active power response similar to PFC or to mitigate high RoCoF events [@AEMO2017a; @Miller2017].
-In response to an under-frequency event, a sustained active power raise response, similar to PFC, can be achieved by implementing frequency droop control in the inverter of a BESS, or that of a variable IBR that has been *deloaded* to provide headroom.
-Wind turbines can be deloaded through pitch angle or over speed control, whereas solar PV is typically deloaded through over-voltage control
-[@Dreidy2017; @Tielens2012; @Fernandez-Guillamon2019a].
-A sustained
-lower response can be delivered by operating an inverter control system at an off-maximum power point to reduce the IBR's active power output.

-High RoCoF can be mitigated by FFR that is delivered through processes and controls that mimic the inertial response of a synchronous generator [@Eriksson2018].
-Inertia-based FFR (otherwise known as *synthetic inertia* in the literature) is provided by extracting the kinetic energy from a wind turbine rotor to rapidly inject active power [@Miller2017] into the power system.
-FFR from *virtual inertia*, on the other hand, is provided as the result of implementing the dynamic model of a synchronous machine to some degree within an inverter control system [@Tamrakar2017; @Anderson-Cook2013].
-As FFR requires some form of measurement and is not inherent, it cannot be considered to be a direct substitute for inertial response [@Miller2017; @AEMO2017a].
+Longer-term scheduling involves resource maintenance scheduling, the management of *energy/fuel reserves* and ensuring that social/environmental obligations are met (e.g. regulated discharges from hydroelectric scheme dams) based on weather/climate, power system & market forecasts for periods a few days to even years ahead [@helistoIncludingOperationalAspects2019; @sucklingSeasonaltoDecadalClimateForecasting2018; @denholmHowLowCan2018].
+Energy reserve management is a particularly important component of the longer-term scheduling of resources that face opportunity-costs due to limited energy/fuel storage capacity, seasonally-variable primary energy source availability (e.g. hydro storage) and/or degradation driven by participation (e.g. battery energy storage systems) [@xuRoleModelingBattery2022; @mcphersonImpactsStorageDispatch2020].
+In restructured electricity industries, longer-term scheduling requires market participants to also consider (and potentially change) their forward market position, which is shaped by the potential revenues & liabilities associated with *electricity derivatives & contracts* [@macgillEndtoendElectricityMarket2020].

 ## Designing operational practices